Admission Requirements

 We have identified the basic technology skills and systems you will need in order to complete your degree with us.

-The Hazelden Betty Ford Graduate School of Addiction Studies participates in the Federal Student Aid (FSA) programs administered through the U.S. Department of Education.
+The Hazelden Betty Ford Graduate School participates in the Federal Student Aid (FSA) programs administered through the U.S. Department of Education.
 All federal loans are offered through the William D. Ford Federal Direct Loan Program.
 Learn more about the William D. Ford Federal Direct Loan Program.

 From federal loans and private loans to grants and academic scholarships to veteran's benefits, be sure to explore all of the potential financial aid opportunities available to you in pursuing graduate studies.